Enterprise-CMCS/seatool-connectors/docs/docs/overview.md

 ## Overview

-The seatool-connectors project is a microservice compares legacy data and seatool data and sends notifications when certain conditions.
+The seatool-connectors project is a microservice that sends CMS SEA Tool data to CMS Bigmac.
 Alerting is leveraged through [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).

 ## Archtecture